john-itcsolutions/cheirrs/README.md

      Similarly we need to allow (Elastos) Carrier-shielded communication between "edge" (here, Host), and the workers.
 For this we require the Carrier Native SDK and to follow this by installing the Carrier Nodejs Wrapper package on the Host.
+The Smart-Web servers also require the Nodejs wrapper to be installed to enable communication with the onboard Carrier node.
-     This would need to also occur on Real Edge Clients running node-red.
+     This would need to also occur on Real-World Edge Clients running node-red.

      https://github.com/elastos/Elastos.NET.Carrier.Nodejs.SDK and
      https://github.com/elastos/Elastos.NET.Carrier.Native.SDK have details.